openshift/federation-dev/README-minishift.md

 system:admin
 ~~~

-The presence and naming of the client contexts is important because the `kubefed2` tool uses them to manage cluster registration, and they are referenced by context name.
+The presence and naming of the client contexts is important because the `kubefedctl` tool uses them to manage cluster registration, and they are referenced by context name.

 <a id="markdown-deploy-federation" name="deploy-federation"></a>
 ## Deploy Federation